 In phase 1 of the project, one of the first jobs we had to tackle was the tanking in the basement.
 Many older schools were built with basements.
 Not commonly used as classrooms, they do make handy storage areas and, in some cases, can be vast.
 Unfortunately, these are below ground, which in itself isn’t a problem.
 What is a problem is the ongoing battle between ageing Victorian buildings; many schools were built in this era, and a water table intent on breaking down the brickwork and mortar joints that act as a barrier to keep out the dampness.
 Nature inevitably wins these battles, breaking down the walls until, ultimately, water will start to seep in or, in some cases, flow at full rate into the building.
 Tanking is a method which allows us to refurbish the walls and protect the interior of the building.
 We do this by installing specialist membranes and water pumps which:

 - remove any water that still gets into the building and

 - stops water from reaching the internal finishes of the building.

 Tanking, combined with modern methods of refurbishment and wall insulation, will leave you with a usable space amply good enough for storage and easily good enough to create additional teaching space if required.

-The internal refurbishment schools are, without doubt, a specialist area requiring attention to detail that goes beyond the normal scope of works specified for a new build.
-The individual areas that we work, whether it be hanging a door, plastering a wall or the installation of a heating system are, within reason everyday occurrences for us.
+The internal refurbishment schools are, without a doubt, a specialist area requiring attention to detail that goes beyond the normal scope of works specified for a new build.
+The individual areas that we work, whether it be hanging a door, plastering a wall or the installation of a heating system, are, within reason, everyday occurrences for us.